Homeowners Association of La Casa, Inc.

 - Guests with pets (other than cats that are kept indoors exclusively) are only permitted in homes in the designated pet sections.

-- Guests under the age of 16 are not allowed to use the Park facilities unless accompanied by an adult.
+- Guests under the age of sixteen (16) are not allowed to use the Park facilities unless accompanied by an adult.

 - No person is permitted to live in recreational vehicles on the Park premises.

-- When outside your home, pets must be on a leash.
-For your safety, walk your pet facing traffic but only on pet section streets.
-Pets must be walked only in designated areas which are posted in the front office.
-In addition, pets are not permitted on common grounds including lake areas, the La Casa Rec Hall and Clubhouse areas with the exception of the common areas designated for pets.
+- When outside your home, pets must be on a leash and shall be under your control at all times.
+For your safety, walk your pet facing traffic.
+Pets shall only be walked on pet section streets.
+Pets must be walked only in designated area which are posted in the front office.
+In addition, pets are not permitted on common grounds including lake areas, the La Casa Rec Hall and the Clubhouse areas with the exception of the common areas designated for pets.

-- The weight limit for pets is a maximum of 25 pounds.
-Maximum of two pets (including cats) per household.
+- The weight limit for pets is a maximum of twenty-five (25) pounds.
+Maximum of two animals per pet-approved household.

 - Noisy, dangerous or unruly pets will not be allowed to remain.

-- Residents are asked not to feed or attempt to make pets of wild animals or birds.
-Sarasota County imposes a $500 fine for feeding wildlife.
+- Residents shall not feed or attempt to make pets of wild animals or birds.
+Sarasota County imposes a five hundred dollar ($500) fine for feeding wildlife.
+Violations require 24-hour remediation.

-- Service animals, as defined by federal or Florida law, are not considered pets.
+- Certified service animals, as defined by federal or Florida law, are not considered pets.

 - La Casa will mow all common grounds and unit owners’ lawns.

-- All lawns must be grassed and pre-approved “Florida Friendly Landscaping”.
+- All lawns must be grass and/or pre-approved “Florida-Friendly Landscaping”.

 - La Casa will maintain trees on common grounds.